Angie55/milestoneFour-chocify/README.md

 - os.environ.setdefault("AWS_ACCESS_KEY_ID", "**Enter key here**")
 - os.environ.setdefault("AWS_SECRET_ACCESS_KEY","**Enter key here**")

+For the password reset you can add the following environment variables but you will need a gmail account and to use your own email and the password to that account.
+You will also need to set your account to allow less secure apps to access your account.
+Please note this does not work in Gitpod and may not work in your chosen IDE, it will work if you deploy to Heroku.

+- os.environ.setdefault("EMAIL_ADDRESS", "**Enter email here**")
+- os.environ.setdefault("EMAIL_PASSWORD","**Enter password here**")

 In settings.py remove the hashtag on import env at the top of the file so these keys can be accessed.
 Comment this out if you deploy to Heroku.